Last Updated On

 Life Cycle Of A Plant

 The first stage starts from a seed.
-For a seed to develop into a seedling, it would have to undergo germination.
+For a seed to develop into a seedling, it will have to undergo germination.

 Do you remember the 3 conditions needed for a seed to germinate?
 All you need to remember is WOW!